int020h/pimatic-bmp180/README.md

 =======================
 ![wiring schema](https://github.com/int020h/pimatic-bmp180/blob/master/RPi%20%2B%20BMP180.png)

-This schema describes the GY-68 module featuring the BMP180 sensor.
+(Note: the wiring schema doesn't who properly on NPM; use the github link to see it) This schema describes the GY-68 module featuring the BMP180 sensor.
 For other modules refer to the datasheets.

 raspberry pi pin | wire colour | BMP180 sensor pin